Passport Requirements for Canada or Mexico Travel

 Since June of 2009, anyone going from the U.S. to the “friendly border” of Canada or Mexico needs a passport or equivalent document.
 Both Canadian and Mexican authorities may not ask to see your passport when crossing, but the U.S. officials will when returning home thanks to the Western Hemisphere Travel Initiative.
-Educate yourself before the trip, so you don’t end up stuck somewhere when going to Canada.

 Passport vs. NEXUS